fibo/flow-view/README.md

 flowView.destroy();
 ```

 An use case for `destroy()` is the following.
-Support you are using Next.js, you need to load `flow-view` with an async
+Suppose you are using Next.js, you need to load `flow-view` with an async
-import into a `useEffect` which need to return a callback to be called when component is unmounted.
+import into a `useEffect` which needs to return a callback to be called when component is unmounted.

 This is a sample code.